Skip to content

 {...}#![no_std]#![no_main]use vexide::prelude::*;

-use vexide::graphics::embedded_graphics::BrainDisplay;#[vexide::main]async fn main(peripherals: Peripherals) { let display = BrainDisplay::new(peripherals.screen);}
+use vexide::graphics::embedded_graphics::BrainDisplay;#[vexide::main]async fn main(peripherals: Peripherals) { let display = BrainDisplay::new(peripherals.display);}